NOTE! The ban on many of the records has subsequently

 B.A.
 Robertson Bang Bang

-Robinson War Baby
+Tom Robinson War Baby

 Kenny Rogers Ruby (Don't Take Your Love To Town)